HumeAI/hume-api-examples/tts/python/tts-python-quickstart/README.md

     You must authenticate to use the Hume TTS API.
 Your API key can be retrieved from the [Hume AI platform](https://platform.hume.ai/settings/keys).
 For detailed instructions, see our documentation on [getting your api keys](https://dev.hume.ai/docs/introduction/api-key).

     This example uses [dotenv](https://www.npmjs.com/package/dotenv).
-Place your API key in a `.env` file at the root your project.
+Place your API key in a `.env` file at the root of your project.

     ```shell
     echo "HUME_API_KEY=your_api_key_here" > .env